 The patent position of pharmaceutical and biotechnology companies generally is highly uncertain, involves complex legal and factual questions and has in recent years been the subject of much litigation.
 In addition, the scope of patent protection outside of the United States is uncertain and laws of non-U.S. countries may not protect our rights to the same extent as the laws of the United States or vice versa.
 For example, European patent law restricts the patentability of methods of treatment of the human body more than United States law does.
 With respect to both owned and in-licensed patent rights, we cannot predict whether the patent applications we and our licensor are currently pursuing will issue as patents in any particular jurisdiction or whether the claims of any issued patents will provide sufficient protection from competitors.
 Further, we may not be aware of all third-party intellectual property rights potentially relating to IMR-687 and any other product candidates we may develop.
 In addition, publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing of the priority application, or in some cases not published at all.
-Therefore, neither we nor our licensor can know with certainty whether either we or our licensor were the first to make the inventions claimed in the patent applications we own or in-license now or in the future, or that either we or our licensor were the first to file for patent protection of such inventions.
-As a result, the issuance, scope, validity, enforceability and commercial value of our owned and in-licensed patent rights are highly uncertain.
-Moreover, our owned and in-licensed pending and future patent applications may not result in patents being issued that protect our technology and product candidates, in whole or in part, or that effectively prevent others from commercializing competitive technologies and pr
+Therefore, neither we nor our licensor can know with certainty whether either we or our licensor were the first to file for patent protection of such inventions.
+As a result, the issuance, scope, validity, enforceability and commercial value of our owned and in-licensed patent laws or interpretation of the patent applications and patent splications and patent applications applications may not result in patents being issued that protect our technology and product candidates, in whole or in part, or that effectively prevent others from commercializing competitive technologies and products.
+Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may diminish the value o

-Currently, we have no issued U.S. patents directed to methods of treating SCD or β -thalassemia.
-However, we do have pending Patent Cooperation Treaty and U.S. provisional and non-provisional applications directed to methods of treating SCD and β -thalassemia.
+Currently, we have one issued U.S. patent directed to methods of treating SCD.
+In addition, we have pending Patent Cooperation Treaty and U.S. nonprovisional applications directed to methods of treating $\beta$ -thalassemia.
 In order to continue to pursue protection based on provisional patent applications, we will need to file Patent Cooperation Treaty applications, non-U.S. applications and/or U.S. non-provisional patent applications prior to applicable deadlines.
 Even then, as highlighted above, patents may never issue from our patent applications, or the scope of any patent may not be sufficient to provide a competitive advantage.
 With respect to IMR-687, the patents covering IMR-687 licensed from Lundbeck are expected to expire in 2036.